Collection on Student Unrest

 Scope and Contents

 The Collection on Student Unrest consists of documents dated 1965 to 1971.
-Materials include official university press releases, student made flyers, and miscellaneous notices regarding various student protests on campus, especially the liberation of the student center and the demands and protests of the Black Student Alliance (BSA) and the Mexican-American Committee for Equality (MACE).
+Materials include official university press releases, student produced flyers, and miscellaneous notices regarding various student protests on campus, especially the liberation of the student center and the demands and protests of the Black Student Alliance (BSA) and the Mexican-American Committee for Equality (MACE).
 Newspaper clippings are from local and regional papers covering the protests and reaction of the administration; topics are wide ranging and cover the larger protests on campus, such as the liberation of the student center and the BSA/MACE protests, but also arson and vandalism on campus.
 There is little coverage of the arson in Old Main.
 Most of the 2 and 3 inch reel-to-reel tapes were recorded by the Office of Information and Public Service and are of official meetings between the BSA and MACE members and the university administration.
 Some miscellaneous reel-to-reel tapes are also in the collection, including a recording of Lauren Watson, a leader of the Denver Black Panthers, who attended the BSA/MACE sit-in.
 Items that have been digitized are available in CSU's digital repository, Mountain Scholar.

 Restrictions on Access